Providence Gold Mines (CVE:PHD) Trading Up 66.7% – Here’s Why

-Providence Gold Mines Inc. (CVE:PHD – Get Free Report) shares were up 66.7% on Tuesday .
+Providence Gold Mines Inc. (CVE:PHD – Get Free Report)’s share price was up 66.7% during mid-day trading on Wednesday .
 The company traded as high as C$0.05 and last traded at C$0.05.
 Approximately 210,000 shares were traded during trading, an increase of 162% from the average daily volume of 80,055 shares.
 The stock had previously closed at C$0.03.

 About Providence Gold Mines